 Does Medicare pay for home care in Albuquerque?

-Services must be provided by a Medicare-certified home health care provider for services to be covered.
+Yes, Medicare can partially pay for home care services in Albuquerque if they’re a medically necessary part of at-home medical care.
+This medical care must be prescribed by a doctor to treat illness or injury and provided by a Medicare-certified home health care provider for services to be covered.
 Home care services without a medical necessity may not be covered by Medicare.

 Does Medicaid pay for home care in Albuquerque?

 Yes, New Mexico’s Medicaid program — Centennial Care — offers a Community Benefit Program that can cover some home care services in Albuquerque.
-For nonmedical home care services to be covered, they must be a part of medically necessary home health care services prescribed by a physician.
+For nonmedical home care services to be covered, they must be a part of medically necessary home care services prescribed by a physician.

 For the first 120 days, you must work with an agency-based home care agency, which is a provider contracted with your managed care organization (MCO).
 After the 120 days, you may switch to Self-Directed, which enables an individual more flexibility with their care and budget.[01]